Based on 8 reviews

 The parents' guide to what's in this game.

-Parents need to know that Prey is a sci-fi first-person shooter.
+Parents need to know Prey is a sci-fi first-person shooter for PlayStation 4, Windows, and Xbox One.
+Players take the role of Morgan Yu, a scientist who wakes up aboard a space station filled with dead bodies and strange mysteries.
+Morgan can be male or female, according to player preference, and the rest of the cast -- space station workers -- reflects real-world diversity, with people of various genders, ethnicities, races, and sexual orientations.
+None of these characters are stereotyped based on these traits.
 Gameplay is packed with guns and fantastical combat abilities, but its heavy focus on freedom of choice means players can opt to avoid perpetrating violence through most of the game.
 That said, even if players choose not to kill, they'll still see plenty of dead bodies, pools of blood, and scenes of violence where people die.
 Players also need to make several moral choices with no clear answers, choosing whether to allow or cause the death of some characters while saving others.
 These choices have a marked impact on how the game unfolds and eventually ends and ultimately determine the sort of person the player's character is (good, bad, or something in between).
 Parents should also note that the player's character can consume whisky and beer to regenerate health and "cure fear," though it causes the player's vision to waver.
 There's also occasional profanity in the game, including "s--t," mainly found in emails.

 Morgan Yu needs to decide whom to trust and what to believe in PREY, a sci-fi shooter where the player might not end up doing much shooting at all.
 The entire game is set on and around Talos 1, an expansive space station upon which something terrible has happened.
 Its crew is mostly dead, replaced with inky alien creatures that exist half in our world and half in another as they roam the station's halls and facilities.
 Morgan wakes up to this nightmare in a sophisticated simulation chamber with his memory gone and with only a disembodied voice providing guidance.
 The story allows players to explore the vast station as they like, solving navigational puzzles to unlock doors and access new areas by growing skills like hacking and repairing, searching for access keys, or simply finding alternate routes to get where they want to go.
 Players can also choose whether to use stealth to avoid the aliens or employ a variety of weapons and combat skills to take them out.
 But the biggest challenge is the process of slowly deciphering the mysteries of the station, the aliens' purpose, and whether the Morgan you once were is the same as the one you are now.